AlexsLemonade/OpenScPCA-analysis/docs/aws/index.md

-# Using cloud storage and compute
+# Cloud storage and compute

 We use Amazon Web Services (AWS) to grant contributors access to data and Linux virtual computers.